awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

   aws eks describe-addon-versions --addon-name aws-ebs-csi-driver
   ```
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + An Amazon EBS CSI driver IAM role\.
 If you don't satisfy this prerequisite, attempting to install the add\-on and running `kubectl describe pvc` will show `failed to provision volume with StorageClass` along with a `could not create volume in EC2: UnauthorizedOperation` error\.
-For more information, see [Creating the Amazon EBS CSI driver IAM role](csi-iam-role.md)\.
+For more information, see [Create an Amazon EBS CSI driver IAM role](csi-iam-role.md)\.
 + If you're using a cluster wide restricted [`PodSecurityPolicy`](pod-security-policy.md), make sure that the add\-on is granted sufficient permissions to be deployed\.
 For the permissions required by each add\-on Pod, see the [relevant add\-on manifest definition](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/deploy/kubernetes/base) on GitHub\.

 **Important**